 that, for security reasons, the OI/CLI should not be used alone as an authentication tool for access to applications and services.
 Multi-factor authentication should be used for such applications and services;

-that, for network-provided OI/CLI, the originating operator/service provider is responsible for providing a valid OI/CLI, as defined in national regulations or guidelines, when setting up the call.
+that, for network-provided OI/CLI, the originating operator/service provider is responsible for providing a valid OI/CLI, in accordance with national regulations, and/or guidelines, and taking into account ECC Report 360, when setting up the call.
 A valid OI/CLI should be an assigned number that is correctly formatted and dialable;

 that, for user-provided OI/CLI, the originating operator/service provider should always validate a user’s right to use a given number.
 This validation should be made initially before the first use of the service, and then periodically, in accordance with national regulations/guidelines;